Withholding of security deposit after rental

 The landlord kept the entire security deposit after the end of the lease, claiming that the apartment was “worn out”.
 Can he do that?

-The security deposit is used to cover any damages to the apartment or debts of the tenant – it cannot be withheld just because of normal wear and tear caused by the normal use of the apartment (e.g. a worn floor, worn carpets, minor scratches).
+A security deposit is used to cover any damage to the apartment or debts owed by the tenant – it cannot be withheld just because of normal wear and tear that occurs with normal use of the apartment (e.g., scuffed floors, worn carpets, minor scratches).

 • Normal wear and tear does not go on your account – the landlord must distinguish between damage (e.g. broken windows, damaged doors) and normal wear and tear that they bear as owner.